daviddugle/01-HTML-CSS-Git-Code-Refactor/README.md

 *Aside useed for (class="benefits")
 *alt tags added to photos
-*cost-management.png img is a self closing tag and </img> was removed
+*cost-management.png img is a self closing tag and </img> was removed *Footer Syntax used for the footer

+CSS Repair
+*remove two of the h3 lines and roll them all under one h3 *remove two of the h2 lines and roll them all under one h2 *set all of the images for benefits to roll under the parent of benefits *section images rolled under content for only one image